 Music Strategy For Brands: When Brands And Bands Collide

 As the effects of the music industry meltdown bite, record labels and artists alike are turning to brands and product companies for new revenue opportunities.
-2009 saw music tapped more heavily than ever before as a tool for differentiating products and brands, and this trend will accelerate in 2010: 65% of brands and product companies that Forrester interviewed stated that they will spend more on their digital music strategies in 2010 than they did in 2009.
-But marketing professionals must subjugate their job titles in favor of their role as media product professionals when working on music strategy.
-Failure to do so will result in poor execution that will damage the profile and perception of both the artist and the brand.
+2009 saw music tapped more heavily than ever before as a tool for differentiating products and brands and this trend will accelerate in 2010: 65% of brands and product companies interviewed by Forrester stated that they will spend more on their digital music strategies in 2010 than they did in 2009.